Rostux/Neural-Style-Transfer/README.md

 # Deep Learning & Art: Neural Style Transfer

+This project was made as a programming assignment in the deeplearning.ai specialization at coursera.org .

 - Neural Style Transfer is an algorithm that given a content image C and a style image S can generate an artistic image
 - It uses representations (hidden layer activations) based on a pretrained ConvNet.
 - The content cost function is computed using one hidden layer's activations.